 Far East BRT's mission is to transform cities through working on the planning, design and implementation of high quality, high profile 'demonstration corridors' which inspire other cities to implement similar measures.
-We estimate that in addition to Yichang and Guangzhou, another five to ten transformative BRT corridors are needed to influence the trajectory of urban transport and urban development in the region.
-(For an idea of how large the impacts of these demonstration projects can be, see the list of visiting delegations to the Guangzhou and Yichang BRT systems.)

 In order to achieve this mission as consultants, there are three broad requirements.
 First, the project has to be excellent and successful over a sustained period.
 Second, the project has to include a range of improvements including BRT and TOD.
 It should be an urban development project and corridor, not just a BRT project and corridor.
 Third, the project needs to be promoted, with impacts documented.
 Our mission is more focused on the first two steps, ensuring a successful project over a sustained period and ensuring that the project is a transformative urban corridor, but can also extend to the project promotion and impact analysis.